Samudini-Chamodya/docker-compose-app/README.md

-# Multi-Service Application with Docker Compose
+# 3-tier Application with Docker Compose

 This project demonstrates how to deploy a multi-service application using Docker Compose.
 The application consists of a MongoDB database, a Node.js backend API, and a frontend served by Nginx.